chandan1794/show_me_the_ds/FindingFiles/FindingFiles.md

 Recursion

 ### Complexity of the implemented Algorithm
+   - find_files: O(n * l)
-   - find_files: O(n), Where _n_ is the number of files, directories in the given path.
+        - _n_ is the number of files, directories under all levels the given path
+        - _l_ is the length of the suffix
+   - Space: O(n)
-   - Space: O(n), All the files where given suffix matches
+        - _n_ is number of all the files where given suffix matches

 ### Reasoning
 I chose Recursion because, it is a classic recursion problem.
 Where we do not know the depth of the problem.